Tokens

 Hiding from publishing

 hiddenFromPublishing: true creates the collection but hides it from other files when using the library.
-Useful for internal primitives that end users of the design system should not access.
+Useful for base primitives that should not be exposed to library consumers.

 JSON